 - Monthly rent costs

-- Whether you have a pet (most landlords require separate pet deposit)
+- Whether you have a pet (most landlords require a separate pet deposit)

-- Security deposit of comparable properties in the area
+- A security deposit of comparable properties in the area

 - Typically, the security deposit is equal to one month’s rent, but again this varies from locale to locale